mistu7debnath/Cloud-computing-Lab/Assignment-2/README.md

 Step 6: Configure the Network Adapter of VM-2
 1. Select VM-2 in VirtualBox.
 2. Go to:- Settings → Network
-Enable Adapter 1.
+3. Enable Adapter 1.
-Under Attached to, select:
+4. Under Attached to, select:- NAT Network
-NAT Network
-Select the same NAT Network:
+5. Select the same NAT Network:- MynatNetwork
-CloudLab-NAT
-Click OK.
+6. Click OK.
 Both VMs must be connected to the same NAT Network.